 Causes and Risk Factors

-A pinched nerve usually occurs when a nerve is squeezed (compressed) by a ligament or tendon, or between a bone and a ligament or tendon.
-Various spinal conditions, such as a herniated disc or arthritis, can create rough spots in the bone through which a nerve root passes.
+Radiculopathy or a pinched nerve usually occurs when a nerve is squeezed (compressed) by the intervertebral disc, a bone spur, or by the vertebra slipping, which causes narrowing.
+Non-spine causes can be by overuse.
 Overuse, as in carpal tunnel syndrome, can cause a pinched nerve.